-- 1. How is the overall business environment triggering new types of risks for your organization? - 2.
-What gaps, if any, in your organization's business resiliency and crisis management processes are being revealed as the organization deals with the ongoing pandemic experience? - 3.
-What expectations do external stakeholders have for your organization to improve how its leaders identify and manage ongoing risks? - 4.
+- 1. How is the overall business environment changing risks affecting your organization? - 2.
+How might recent significant operational surprises be hinting that the organization's risk management processes are insufficiently robust? - 3.
+How are external stakeholder expectations driving improvements in how your organization's leaders identify and manage ongoing risks? - 4.
 Who within your organization's leadership team is calling for more management involvement in risk management activities?

-PERCEPTIONS OF CURRENT RISK ENVIRONMENT
+DRIVERS FOR ENHANCED RISK MANAGEMENT PERCEPTIONS OF CURRENT RISK ENVIRONMENT

 To get a sense for the extent of risks faced by organizations represented by our respondents, we asked respondents to describe how the volume and complexity of risks have increased in the last five years.
-We have asked this question in all 12 years that we have conducted this study.
-The chart below shows the percentages responding "mostly" or "extensively" to this question for each of those 12 years.
+We have asked this question in all 14 years that we have conducted this study.
+The chart below shows the percentages responding "mostly" or "extensively" to this question for each of those 14 years.1

-Uncertainties introduced by COVID-19, local and national elections, social unrest, and economic uncertainties are triggering perceptions of risks that are highest in any of the 12 years, including during the 2008-2010 financial crisis.
+• Continued uncertainties linked to the economy and inflation, geopolitical challenges, emerging AI innovations, ever-present cyber threats are triggering perceptions of risks that are close to their highest levels in the 14 years, including during the 2008-2010 financial crisis.